 Once the adjudicating authority receives the report as submitted by the resolution professional, it shall thereafter within a period of fourteen days pass an order either admitting the application or rejecting the same as, as it feels appropriate.
 In the scenario where application, as submitted for initiating insolvency resolution process, is admitted by the adjudicating authority, then the adjudicating authority may vide instructions conduct negotiations between the debtor and creditors to finalize a repayment plan.

 The adjudicating authority shall furnish a copy of its order admitting or rejecting the application; report of resolution professional as submitted to the adjudicating authority and application as initially submitted for initiating insolvency resolution process to the creditor within a period of seven days from the date of passing the aforesaid order.

 On the application for insolvency resolution process being admitted by the adjudicating authority, a moratorium period shall come into force and thereafter it shall terminate at the end of one hundred and eighty-day commencing from the date on which application for insolvency resolution process is admitted by the adjudicating authority or the date on which order is passed by adjudicating authority on a repayment plan.
 A similar situation as that of interim moratorium shall prevail during the moratorium period in relation to the debtor as well as his pending legal actions and debts.

 Public Notice and Inviting Claim from Creditors

-The adjudicating authority shall after admitting the application for initiating the insolvency resolution process issue a general public notice within a period of seven days from the date of passing order for the sake of inviting claims form all the creditors’ within a period of twenty-one days from the date of public notice.
+The adjudicating authority shall after admitting the application for initiating the insolvency resolution process issue a general public notice within a period of seven days from the date of passing order for the sake of inviting claims from all the creditors’ within a period of twenty-one days from the date of public notice.